Sector General: Critical appraisal

 although L. Ron Hubbard's Ole Doc Methuselah stories and Murray Leinster's Med Service stories, neither of which were highly regarded, had explored some similar themes.
 Sector General was "the first explicitly pacifist space opera" series, while much of contemporary space opera from the USA was notably military.
 Mike Resnick described the series' characters as "the most memorable crew of aliens ever created".
 Michael Ashley commented that the setting of the television series Star Trek: Deep Space Nine is reminiscent of Sector General.
 The Babylon 5 television series was also set in space station with atmospheres for different species.
-It is highly likely that the short lived 1998-99 television series Mercy Point was influenced by Sector General.

 Many commentators attribute the series' popularity to the altruism of its doctors and the emphasis on seeking to build peaceful relations between different species.
 John Clute wrote that "in the depiction of goodness may lie the real genius of James White."
 White's hatred of war and xenophobia is a constant theme of the series, notably in: Star Surgeon, where the Monitor Corps fights a savage battle in defence of the hospital space station, to prevent the conflict from escalating into a full interstellar war that can only end in genocide; and in The Genocidal Healer, where an alien race's sexual urges are almost eliminated by a plague and can only be stimulated by hand-to-hand combat.